Archive for the ‘Random Thoughts’ Category

 There was a large pod of killer whales - about 20 of them chasing a school of porpoises.
 All of them were jumping out of the water.
 It was a very large marine mammal water ballet show.
 It rivaled anything the Belllagio could ever put on.
 It was just he and I watching the most incredible aquatics show on the planet.
 We watched in awe for a half hour - when they calmed down, I went home to get my camera.
 Here is the picture - but they were not jumping anymore.

-I was sharing this story later with my Dad and he said - and you saw all of this in Nevada?
+I was sharing this story later with my Dad and he said – and you saw all of this in Nevada?
 No Dad, I’m in Alaska.
 Given that I change locales more often than my teenagers change their hairstyle, Dad is forgiven for not keeping up with where I am.
 But at least now I know why he occasionally forwards those odd emails related to your mental state as you age.
-Yes I have seen zebra like creatures in Nevada - come to think of it - it was on a Sunday and it was related to swimming as well.
-Maybe I need to start reading those emails he is forwarding.
+I have seen odd things in Nevada too that I’m sure I shared with him at some point it time.
+It was a zebra like creature- come to think of it – it was on a Sunday and it was related to swimming as well (I was again on my way home from the pool).
+Maybe I need to start reading those emails he is forwarding about losing your marbles.

 It took me a couple hours to “process” all my ingredients and finish the pumpkin bagels.
 Here is the recipe.
 I like to make my bagels small.
 I was reading in this month’s Consumer Reports issue that the number one thing that thin people do to stay thin is to control the portion size of what they eat.
 I figured making the bagels smaller will help me do that too.
 So keep this in mind if you try out this recipe - you can make your own bagels whatever size you want to.
 The cooking time appears to be about the same because it matters more about the plumpness of the bagel than the width.